If you’ve been looking for a simple beginner’s training course, look no further.

 Hard and Expert modes will push your speed and endurance much harder than you might be used to.
 If you’re not used to the intensity, they will leave your muscles feeling weak.
 You might get strained on some days, but instead of taking a day off entirely, what I’d recommend is reverting back down to Normal and Easy modes on the days you feel too strained to push yourself further.

 Finally, you should spruce up your Beat Saber experience using mods.
 Here’s how to get started.
 Note that most custom tracks only come with Hard, Expert, and/or Expert+ modes.
+And remember that if Robert Long and Bill Lindsay could transform themselves through Beat Saber, you can too.

 Week 4: Creed: Rise to Glory